rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 One advantage of utilizing `rsync` is that it can restart the synchronize task from where it was aborted.

+### How to verify a new task - important

+After adding [a task](/post/addconfigurations/), select the task and choose `DryRun` button to verify the the output from rsync.
+A verification of a new task might also be executed by opening the Rsync parameters view, select the task and choose the `Verify` button.

+For more experienced users of rsync, form within the Rsync parameters view, select the new task.
+Copy and paste the `Synchronize` string into a terminal view.
+The rsync command includes the `dryrun` parameter as default within this view.

 ## Synchronize data

 After [adding a task](/post/addconfigurations/) you are ready to execute your first synchronize data task.

 - execute a [synchronize data task](/post/tasks/)
 - execute a [quick task](/post/quicktask/)

+**Always** verify, by a `dryrun`,  the result of a **new** task before executing it.

 ## How to setup remote servers